SQL Interview Questions

 SELECT CustomerName FROM Depositor INTERSECT SELECT CustomerName FROM Borrower ;

 The Intersect operation automatically eliminates duplicates.
-If all the duplicates are supposed to be retained, INTERSECT ALL is used in the place of INTERSECT.
+If all the duplicates are supposed to be retained, INTERSECT ALL is used in place of INTERSECT.

 SELECT CustomerName FROM Depositor EXCEPT SELECT CustomerName FROM Borrower ;